Wilhelm Gustloff: Aftermath

-Unlike the assassination of the German diplomat Ernst vom Rath by Herschel Grynszpan in Paris in 1938, Gustloff's death was not immediately politicized to incite Kristallnacht.
+Unlike the assassination of the German diplomat Ernst vom Rath by Herschel Grynszpan in Paris in 1938, Gustloff's death was not immediately politicized to incite the Kristallnacht.
 Hitler did not want to risk any domestic bouts of antisemitism to cause Germany to lose the recently awarded right to host the 1936 Summer Olympics.
 His antisemitic policies had already led to some calls to relocate the games.
 Nevertheless, an editorial on the front page of Völkischer Beobachter demanded Frankfurter's execution.

 Namesakes

 The German cruise ship MV Wilhelm Gustloff was named for Gustloff by the Nazi regime.
 The ship was sunk by the Soviet submarine S-13 on 30 January 1945 (coincidentally the 50th anniversary of her namesake's birth) in the Baltic Sea while carrying civilian refugees and military personnel fleeing from the advancing Red Army.
 About 9,400 people died, the greatest death toll from the sinking of a single vessel in human history.
 The disaster remains relatively unknown.

 On 27 May 1936 the Nazi Party created the Wilhelm-Gustloff-Stiftung ("The Wilhelm Gustloff Foundation"), a national corporation funded by properties and wealth confiscated from Jews.
 It ran the Gustloff Werke ("Gustloff Factories"), a group of businesses that had been confiscated from their Jewish owners or partners.

 The small arms factory Berlin Suhler Waffen und Fahrzeugwerke was renamed Wilhelm Gustloff Werke in Gustloff's honour in 1939.